-- 43.1 The returning officer is to: - (a) count and record the number of: - (iii) ballot papers that have been returned; and - (iv) the number of internet voting records, telephone voting records and/or text voting records that have been created, and - (b) count the votes according to the provisions in this Part of the rules
+- 43.1 The returning officer is to: - (a) count and record the number of: - (iii) ballot papers that have been returned; and - (iv) the number of internet voting records, telephone voting records and/or text voting records that have been created, and - (b) count the votes according to the provisions in this Part of the rules and/or the provisions of any policy approved pursuant to rule 42.2(ii) where vote counting software is being used.

-- 43.2 The returning officer, while counting and recording the number of ballot papers, internet voting records, telephone voting records and/or text voting records and counting the votes, must make arrangements to ensure that no person obtains or communicates information as to the unique identifier on a ballot paper or the voter ID number on an internet voting record, telephone voting record or text voting record. - 43.3 The returning officer is to proceed continuously with counting the votes as far as is practicable.
+- The returning officer, while counting and recording the number of ballot papers, internet voting records, telephone voting records and/or text voting records and counting the votes, must make arrangements to ensure that no person obtains or communicates information as to the unique identifier on a ballot paper or the voter ID number on an internet voting record, telephone voting record or text voting record. - 43.3 The returning officer is to proceed continuously with counting the votes as far as is practicable.